oie-mines-paristech/RTE_scenarios/README.md

     list(bw2data.databases)

   ```

-A prospective version of ecoinvent is generated for each combination of : Year x IAM model x IAM scenario x French scenario.
-The newly created market datasets are tagged with 'FE2050', for example : `market for electricity, high voltage, FE2050` (FR)

-⚠️  **ELECTRICITY IMPORTS MODELING** :
+To go further : Example notebook to run premise with and without external scenarios [`here`](https://github.com/polca/premise/tree/master/examples).

+### ⚠️ WARNINGS ⚠️
+* ⚠️The modeled markets for hydrogen do not cover all uses of hydrogen, only material uses of hydrogen for the following industrial sectors : ammonia, steel, chemistry, diverse sectors, refinery).
+This model does not cover energetic, grid balancing and synthetic fuel uses of hydrogen.
+* ⚠️ The proxy used to generate imports and exports electricity datasets probably artificially overestimates the imports in 2060.
+The electricity datasets for 2060 shall be used with caution.
-By default, the electricity imports to French markets are modeled with French electricity production mix.
+* ⚠️ By default, the electricity imports to French markets are modeled with French electricity production mix.
 If you want to change it and replace it by the prospective European electricity mix povided by premise, you can modify the file **config.yaml** and replace the section dedicated to electricity imports by the section below.
 If you do this change, be aware that the French electricity impacts with be even more dependant on the IAM scenarios selected, as the European electricity mix impacts vary a lot from one IAM scenario to another.